 No Synopsis?
 No Problem!

-A quick whip-round of my local writers group reveals that crafting a synopsis is one of the most hated writing tasks on the planet.
-Now, I actually like writing synopses, but then, I’m a bit of an anomaly 🙂 But having placed in many QLS contests over the years (and taking out 1st, 2nd and 3rd in RWA’s 2006 contest) I like to think I sorta know what an editor is after when it comes to synopses.
+A quick whip-round of my writers group reveals that crafting a synopsis is one of the most hated writing tasks on the planet.
+Now, I actually like writing synopses, but then, I’m a bit of an anomaly 🙂 But having placed in many QLS contests over the years (and taking out 1st, 2nd and 3rd in RWA’s 2006 comp!)
+I like to think I’m a bit of an old hand at writing them now.

 What is it and why do I need one?